How to Spend 2 Epic Days in Olympic National Park

 Port Angeles- Hotels

 Port Angeles isn’t a huge town, but there are several hotel options.
 There aren’t many chains, so use the reviews on 3rd party sites to help you make your decision.
 The Red Lion Hotel would be my pick.
-If you prefer to stay in chain hotels you can check out the options in Sequim.
+If you prefer to stay in chain hotels, you can check out Sequim’s options.

 Night 1 of the “official” Itinerary – Hurricane Ridge/Crescent Lake